Find an Inspector or contractor

 Types of Inspections

 Some older chimneys don't have flue liners, or the interior brickwork might be crumbling.
 A chimney inspector will detect these problems and can also make sure smoke is discharged properly and that the cap is in good repair.
-Cost: a mere $100 to $300 as of 2020.
+Cost: $100 to $300 (as of 2020).

-The federal government banned the use of lead-based paint in 1978, but older homes—and even some built after 1978—can still contain it.
+The federal government banned the use of lead-based paint in 1978, but older homes—and even some built after 1978—may contain it.
 You have a right to have the home tested for lead-based paint and to hire a certified lead abatement contractor to remove it.

 Contrary to popular belief, general home inspections don't include tests for asbestos.
 The only way to tell if a material actually contains asbestos is to have it tested by taking a sample to a lab.

-The general home inspector usually helps to arrange for a termite inspection too, which typically runs another $100 to $200.
-This inspector will look for signs of structural damage caused by wood boring insects as well as conditions that might lead to problems down the road, such as wood in direct contact with the ground or soil.
+The general home inspector usually helps to arrange for a termite inspection, too, which typically costs about $100 to $200.
+This inspector will look for signs of structural damage caused by wood-boring insects as well as conditions that might lead to problems down the road, such as wood in direct contact with the ground or soil.

-Radon gas can build up in enclosed places, and homeowners are encouraged to test homes, especially basements, for the presence of this gas.
+Radon gas can build up in enclosed places, and home owners are encouraged to test homes, especially basements, for the presence of this gas.
 A continuous monitoring test will cost around $200.
-Once again it's possible to find laboratories certified to perform such testing at the EPA's website.
+It's possible to find laboratories certified to perform such testing at the EPA's website.

 Negotiating a Credit